EricChoii/cs354-machine-learning-c/README.md

-# CS 354: Intro to Computer Systems at UW-Madison
+# CS 354: Machine Organization and Programming at UW-Madison

 ## Notes